-UN-SPIDER aims at ensuring that all countries and international or regional organizations have the capacity to use all types of space-based information to support risk and disaster management efforts.
+UN-SPIDER aims at ensuring all countries and international or regional organizations have the capacity to use all types of to support risk and disaster management efforts.
 To make sure that all interested stakeholders can benefit from this information in the most effective way possible, UN-SPIDER provides Technical Advisory Support to Member States through missions.

 A Technical Advisory Mission (TAM) is conducted to identify the needs of a Member State regarding its capacity to fully take advantage of space-based information.
 As an inter-institutional fact-finding mission, it is officially requested by the respective national government and is carried out by a team of experts that UN-SPIDER gathers.
 Typically, TAMs are one-week long missions.
-The expert team meets with key disaster management and development authorities in the Government, United Nations organizations, regional and international organizations/initiatives and private entrepreneurs to discuss the use of space-based information for risk and disaster management in depth and to subsequently make recommendations on improvements.
+The expert team meets with key disaster management and development authorities in the Government, United Nations organizations, regional and international organizations/initiatives, and private entrepreneurs; to discuss the use of space-based information for risk and disaster management in depth and to subsequently make recommendations on improvements.

-With an Institutional Strengthening Mission (ISM) UN-SPIDER assists a Member State in increasing its capacity to benefit from space-based information for risk and disaster management.
+With an Institutional Strengthening Mission (ISM), UN-SPIDER assists a Member State in increasing its capacity to benefit from space-based information for risk and disaster management.
 ISMs are usually carried out by experts from UN-SPIDER and may include, depending on the situation, experts from other institutions including the UN-SPIDER Regional Support Offices.
 Mission activities can include training personnel or facilitating access to space-derived data.
-UN-SPIDER also facilitates inter-institutional workshops for policy and strategy design leading to a more effective use of geospatial data.
-Such workshops can also lead to the set up of geospatial infrastructures allowing institutions to more easily access and share data and information.
-Usually, ISMs are following up on the recommendations of a UN-SPIDER Technical Advisory Mission.
+UN-SPIDER also facilitates inter-institutional workshops for policy and strategy design leading to more effective use of geospatial data.
+Such workshops can also lead to the set up of geospatial infrastructures; allowing institutions to more easily access and share data and information.
+Usually, ISMs are followed up on the recommendations of a UN-SPIDER Technical Advisory Mission.